-Denny has recently trained the Hennepin County Weapons of Mass Destruction team in Minneapolis with great success, which resulted in additional sessions with local SWAT teams and departments in Nevada and California.
+Denny has trained the Hennepin County Weapons of Mass Destruction team in Minneapolis with great success, which resulted in additional sessions with local SWAT teams and departments in Nevada and California.
 While Denny’s expertise is not with law enforcement, he has been effective in training the industry about the school bus, and things they need to consider to heighten their success rate when working with a school bus incident.

-Denny has a son and a daughter-in-law that are police officers in Minnesota, so he is exposed to much of the current information.
-He also works very close with the Minnesota State Patrol doing presentations with them on school bus related incidences.
+Denny has a son, daughter-in-law, and grandson that are police officers in Minnesota, so he is exposed to much of the current information.
+He has worked with the Minnesota State Patrol doing presentations on school bus related incidences.
 He has been a member of Infragard (an FBI – industry partnership) for many years.
 He serves on two police departments as a reserve officer and one as a police volunteer service aide.

 Denny is an avid shooter and understands firearms very well.
-He knows how many seats a 9 MM, 40 cal., and 45 cal. bullet will penetrate.
-He has also worked with .223, 308, and 12 ga. weapons around the school bus.
+He knows how many school bus seats a 9 MM, 40 cal., and 45 cal. bullet will penetrate.
+He has worked with .223, 308, and 12 ga. weapons around the school bus.
 Denny has been very successful in explaining the school bus to LE personnel.